 Creating a Blue Zones Retreat

 The answer is no, actually.
-I am able to keep a relatively balanced schedule and rarely work past 5:00 pm.
-Nonetheless, the question spawned an idea: a perfect Blue Zones retreat—one that would incorporate most of the Power 9 principles.
-Since most of the Blue Zone’s fundamental principles are transportable, you can take them anywhere.
+I am able to keep a relatively balanced schedule and rarely work past 5 p.m.
+Nonetheless, the question spawned an idea: a perfect blue zones retreat — one that would incorporate most of the Power 9 principles.
+Since most of the Blue Zones® fundamental principles are transportable, you can take them anywhere.
 My goal was to apply as many as possible to my next retreat opportunity.

-I started by putting my family first, deciding to get away with my 14 year old son, Rafael and my 17 year old daughter, Irene.
-Then, selecting from my favorite Right Tribe members, I contacted my 20-year long friend, consumer advocate Remar Sutton, and his team who work with the financial literacy site foolproofme.com (they help kids grow up financially sound; I’m a board member) and convinced them to join me on this Blue Zones retreat.
+I started by putting my family first, deciding to get away with my 14-year-old son, Rafael, and my 17-year-old daughter, Irene.
+Then, selecting from my favorite Right Tribe members, I contacted my 20-year friend, consumer advocate Remar Sutton, and his team who work with the financial literacy site foolproofme.com (they help kids grow up financially sound; I’m a board member) and convinced them to join me on this blue zones retreat.